Air Conditioner Repair Checklist

 - Switch off the electrical current totally at the breaker or external switch.

 - Clear vegetation debris around the equipment.
 Once you’ve cleared bigger clutter within a two-foot radius, you can use a soft brush or vacuum to gingerly remove dirt from the unit’s fins.
-Kinked fins can also impact capability, so you can attempt to straighten them with a small knife.
+Kinked fins can also impact capability.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the system.
 Make sure to avoid getting moisture on the fan motor.